47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-That's KEEP.
+And that's KEEP.

 It means Kotlin Evolution and Enhancement Process

-1. KEEP is hosted in GitHub
+1. And it's hosted in GitHub

-2. and it holds proposals for Kotlin also known as KEEPs.
+2. and it holds proposals for Kotlin that are also known as KEEPs.

 3. The new KEEPs are submitted as pull requests